F41zK4r1m/HackTheBox/MonitorsTwo.md

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/c994f6d6-029e-4cb2-a140-daf8027f39de)

-After having the root shell in the container I created a root bash in the /tmp folder:
+After gaining a root shell in the container, I created a root bash shell in the /tmp folder.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/b0806c37-a7fb-4e15-9744-97eb1e5a9e24)

-As per the full vulnerability description :
+Regarding the full vulnerability description:

 ```
-The overlay filesystem is a critical component in exploiting this vulnerability.
-Docker's overlay filesystem enables the container's file system to be layered on top of the host's file system, thus allowing the host system to access and manipulate the files within the container.
-In the case of CVE-2021-41091, the overly permissive directory permissions in /var/lib/docker/overlay2 enable unprivileged users to access and execute programs within the containers, leading to a potential privilege escalation attack.
+The overlay filesystem plays a crucial role in exploiting this vulnerability.
+Docker's overlay filesystem allows the container's file system to be layered on top of the host's file system, enabling the host system to access and manipulate files within the container.
+In the case of CVE-2021-41091, overly permissive directory permissions in /var/lib/docker/overlay2 allow unprivileged users to access and execute programs within the containers, potentially leading to privilege escalation attacks.
 ```

-I used 'findmnt' to search for overlay filesystem:
+I used 'findmnt' to search for the overlay filesystem.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/a92c43b3-458c-4152-85dd-584587d011ca)

-I then checked if my SUID bash is visible from the host machine or not, which I found visible:
+Next, I checked if my SUID bash was visible from the host machine, which indeed it was.

 ![image](https://github.com/F41zK4r1m/HackTheBox/assets/87700008/0c9aea7b-cbcc-443d-af85-549c62db54c1)